 The guided RNA strand is present in a higher amount and often known as miR while the passenger strand is sometimes known as miR*.

 The guided strand is denoted as miR and the passenger strand is denoted as miR*.
-Also, the 5’ end of it is denoted as 5p, similarly the 3’ end is denoted as 3p.
-Hence the miRNA with both ends are often denoted as miR-5p/miR-3p.
+Also, the 5’ end of it is denoted as 5p, similarly, the 3’ end is denoted as 3p.
+Hence the miRNA with both ends is often denoted as miR-5p/miR-3p.

 The present nomenclature method is originally developed by Bernardo et al.